bachelor-2014/report/v2/logging.md

 The data is saved to a single folder in the file system in multiple files.
 All of the video and image files contains the meta data in the name so they can be filtered accordingly.
 The entries in the CSV file also contains all of the meta data as well as the data as a string.
+We also considered using an embedded database, but determined that a simple CSV file would be sufficient for the current version of EvoBot, it could however be a subject for investigation in a future version.

-The current model allows for easy access to all the files in a single folder, it could however be argued that the structure becomes a problem if multiple experiments are run without cleaning up the folder.
+The current model allows for easy access to all the files in a single folder.
+It could however be argued that the structure becomes a problem if multiple experiments are run without cleaning up the folder.
 A suggestion for improvements could be to save data for each individual experiment in a new